-A range of possible interventions at QFT (green) and SEN Support (orange/red) level are listed in alphabetical order and web links have been provided where available to aid access to the resources.
+The interventions are listed in alphabetical order and web links have been given where available to aid access to the resources.
 This is not an exhaustive list and further suggestions of effective interventions would be willingly received.
-The boxes are shaded to indicate which area of need the interventions are helpful in supporting.

-It is expected that Quality First Teaching continues for all children with SEND in addition to any SEN support they may receive.
+The interventions are presented as those typically used at Quality First Teaching (green headings) and SEN support level (orange and red headings).
+It is expected however that Quality First Teaching continues for all children with SEND in addition to any SEN support they may receive.